OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/AddGeoLayerAttribute/AddGeoLayerAttribute.md

 ## Troubleshooting ##

 * Currently, this command does not work with in-memory GeoLayers.
 An error is not thrown but the attribute is not added.
 This bug should be fixed shortly.
 * More options can be included for the `AttributeType` parameter.
-Contact the [Open Water Foundation](http://openwaterfoundation.org/) if the current optiosns for the `AttributeType` parameter do not meet your needs.
+Contact the [Open Water Foundation](http://openwaterfoundation.org/) if the current options for the `AttributeType` parameter do not meet your needs.

 ## See Also ##